 First thing is to figure out what is causing your hair loss.
 Typically during high-stress periods of life, we’re suffering from a vitamin deficiency as well.
 Make sure that you take your needed vitamins, eat a well balanced diet, rest and remove yourself from any situation or people who bring negativity to your life, visit your doctor, and do your best to be as healthy as possible.

 During this period of hair loss, avoid heavy hair products as they can weigh your hair down, and cause it to be thinner.
-Be gentle when caring for your hair during this time to avoid losing more hair, and most importantly, be patient with your hair and yourself.
+Be gentle when caring for your hair during this time to avoid losing more hair, and most importantly, be patient!
 We all suffer from stress, but as long as we take care of ourselves as we go through the motions, we can manage it and experience happy times.